Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Our preferred metadata requirements included:

-- Screen top & bottom depth
+- Screen top & bottom depth (or casing depth where applicable)
 - Surveyed elevation of the ground surface at the measuring point
 - The distance between the measuring point and the general ground surface.